10DTSUII/Mclaren/README.md

-  where it was on the right to give space between the video and the hover over of the language.The language button in the color blue was right next to the other nav buttons.The one difference being, instead of underlining red when you hover over it, it would display a block where you would be given the option to change languages.The website is originally presented in english, If you wish to change languages and click on reo that page will change to the reo html and everything will be translated to maori, as well as the navigations.
+  where it was on the right to give space between the video and the hover over of the language.The language button in the color blue was right next to the other nav buttons.The one difference being, instead of underlining red when you hover over it, it would display a block where you would be given the option to change languages.The website is originally presented in english, If you wish to change languages and click on reo that page will change to the reo html and everything will be translated to Maori, as well as the navigations.
   Color is an element in coding.The colors i used were in accordance with the design of the website to create a certain effect.The colors i used:

- Red, red was used in my website in instances such as when you hover over the nav menus (HOME GALLERY ABOUT CONTACT) a red underline would appear from the left and transition to the right.The color red is also prevelant under the contact us title on the contact page.Futhermore, the color red also appears when you hover over the input types on the contact page.
+ Red, red was used in my website in instances such as when you hover over the nav menus (HOME GALLERY ABOUT CONTACT) a red underline would appear from the left and transition to the right.The color red is also prevalent under the contact us title on the contact page.Furthermore, the color red also appears when you hover over the input types on the contact page.

-  Black is set as the background of every single page.This is to provide a minamilistic page and guide the viewer to other elements on the page that directly contrast the color of black such as white.
+  Black is set as the background of every single page.This is to provide a minimalistic page and guide the viewer to other elements on the page that directly contrast the color of black such as white.

   White - the color background of the contact form is white because this grabs the viewers attention as it is the complete opposite of the otherwise fully black